The PurpoSE Agenda

 This event brings together global and homegrown corporates, venture capitalists and impact investors to share how they have converged profit and purpose to catalyse social impact through collaborative financing models.
 It will explore topics on impact driven strategies, investment philosophies and what constitutes as social impact in the absence of a universal framework.

-The inaugural conference is a half-day in-person event and the highlights are
+The inaugural conference held in March 2022 was a half-day in-person event and the highlights were

 Singapore Centre for Social Enterprise, raiSE

 This event is organised by the Singapore Centre for Social Enterprise, raiSE.
 As a sector developer and ecosystem builder, raiSE nurtures and grows Social Enterprises by providing ﬁnancing options, capacity building, and mentorship. raiSE also seeks to connect Social Enterprises and intermediary organisations from the people, public, and private sectors to collaborate for social impact.